Super AMOLED (Gyroscope / Accelerometer / Compass / Proximity Sensor / Ambient Light Sensor)

 The S3 runs without a hitch thanks to a 1.5-gigahertz dual-core chip.
 Big screens sap the juice from batteries, but S3's 2,100 mAh pack lasts over a day with moderate use.
 That's outstanding.
 With heavy use, and 4G LTE left on, I clocked in at around nine hours.
 If you want to prolong the life, turn down the brightness and turn off data -- those are the big hogs.

-You're an Android fan.
-The big, beautiful screen and sharp camera and robust software make it a complete package.
-In short, if you want one of the best, the S3 is one of the best.
+The big, beautiful screen and sharp camera and robust software make the S3 a complete package.
+In short, if you want one of the best, this is the best.

 - New York Times